-Request Board approval of dates for a Budget Workshop on May 13, 2019, approval of the Proposed Budget at the June 6, 2019 regular meeting and a Public Hearing to adopt the Final Budget on September 5, 2019.
+Request Board approval of dates for a Budget Workshop on May 13, 2019, approval of the Proposed Budget at the June 7, 2019 regular meeting and a Public Hearing to adopt the Final Budget at the September 6, 2019 regular meeting.

-5. Architectural Review Manual
+- 5. Operating Policies and Procedures - 6.
+Architectural Review Manual